This is Who We Are

 Not Business as Usual: Helping More People Than Ever

-Alen’s mission—To Help People Breathe Healthier Air in All the Spaces We Love to Share — took on a new urgency as people everywhere began using their homes like never before.
+Alen’s vision—To inspire a healthier life and provide peace of mind for everyone through clean and safe air—took on a new urgency as people everywhere began using their homes like never before.
 In-turn, we were able to help more people than ever ensure the best indoor air quality for their families.

 We see indoor air quality’s well-documented impact on immune health as an important part of flattening the COVID-19 curve.
 Every particle you inhale causes an immune system response.
 The fewer airborne particles you inhale, the more your immune systems can focus on wellness.